 To have the honor of witnessing a military funeral service is a surreal event.
 I had never had the opportunity myself until my father’s passing in 2014.
 I can still feel the emotions of the reverent Taps and presentation of the flag at his service.
 I cannot imagine a more respectful and loving way to show reverence to those who served our country.
 My father’s service was even more special as one of his elder brothers was in uniform and presented the flag to my mother.
 It was a very special moment and one I know made my father proud.

 Of the 7 brothers, only 3 are still with us, carrying on this legacy.
 At my grandparent’s homeplace, our family has a memorial to the brothers, at the base of the American flag to show our appreciation of their service.
 Every time I see it, it humbles me to know I am a descendent of such brave and selfless men.

 So to me, creating a Promise to Veterans was something that pulled at my soul.
-From the initial conversations within Commonwealth Senior Living and Hook Law Center, to the formal program rollout last week, I’ve felt my father’s and uncle’s presence many times.
+From the initial conversations within Commonwealth Senior Living and Hook Law Center, to the formal program rollout, I’ve felt my father’s and uncle’s presence many times.
 I know it’s the right, honorable promise to stand behind, and I do so humbly, with much gratitude and respect.
-Since joining the Commonwealth Senior Living team in May of 2016, I have been given the opportunity to not only follow my calling in working with seniors but also to make a difference in the lives of our Veterans.
+Since joining the Commonwealth Senior Living team in May of 2016, I’ve been given the opportunity to not only follow my calling in working with seniors but also to make a difference in the lives of our Veterans.